Inverse SRB measures for endomorphisms on surfaces: Proof of Theorem

 where the last inequality is given from Ruelle's inequalities on non-invertible systems \eqref{eq Ruelle ineq endo}.
 We conclude $F_{\mu}(f) = \log d$ and

 Note that any ergodic component of $\mu$ satisfies \eqref{eq srb}.

-\section{Proof of Theorem \ref{thm main}}
+\section{Proof of Theorem \ref{main thm uniqueness}}

-In this section we will prove Theorem \ref{thm main}.
-We start by remarking that the existence of the equidistributed inverse SRB measure $\mu$ is given by Theorem \ref{main thm burguet}, so we are left to prove the uniqueness, the full basin property, and the continuity property.
+In this section we will prove Theorem \ref{main thm uniqueness}.
+We divide the proof into two parts, first we prove the uniqueness of the equidistributed inverse SRB measures, for that we require the system to be close to a conservative one.
+Then we prove the full basin property under more general assumptions.

-\subsection{Uniqueness.}
+\subsection{Uniqueness}

 In order to study the uniqueness of such measures, we will study the homoclinic classes of hyperbolic measures, we follow Lima-Poletti-Obata \cite{lima2024measuresmaximalentropynonuniformly}.
-Let $\mu_1,\mu_2$ be $f$-invariant ergodic hyperbolic probability measures on $\TT^2$ and consider $\Hat{\mu}_1, \Hat{\mu}_2$ their unique $\Hat{f}$-invariant lifts to Sol.
+Let $\mu_1,\mu_2$ be $f$-invariant ergodic hyperbolic probability measures on $\TT^2$ and consider $\Hat{\mu}_1, \Hat{\mu}_2$ their unique $\Hat{f}$-invariant lifts to $L_f$.

-\begin{defn}(Homoclinic relation of measures) We say that $\mu_1 \preceq \mu_2$ if there are measurable sets $A_1, A_2 \subset Sol$ with $\Hat{\mu}_i(A_i)>0$ such that $\mathcal{V}^u(\Hat{x}) \pitchfork \mathcal{V}^s(\Hat{y}) \neq \emptyset$ for every $(\Hat{x},\Hat{y}) \in A_1 \times A_2$.
+\begin{defn}(Homoclinic relation of measures) We say that $\mu_1 \preceq \mu_2$ if there are measurable sets $A_1, A_2 \subset L_f$ with $\Hat{\mu}_i(A_i)>0$ such that $\mathcal{V}^u(\Hat{x}) \pitchfork \mathcal{V}^s(\Hat{y}) \neq \emptyset$ for every $(\Hat{x},\Hat{y}) \in A_1 \times A_2$.
 We say that $\mu_1$ and $\mu_2$ are homoclinically related, and write $\mu_1 \overset{h}{\sim} \mu_2$, if $\mu_1 \preceq \mu_2$ and $\mu_2 \preceq \mu_1$. \end{defn}

 One may verify that the homoclinic relation of measures is indeed an equivalence relation on the family of $f$-invariant hyperbolic ergodic probability measures [Proposition 4.3, \cite{lima2024measuresmaximalentropynonuniformly}].